Chode-Nithin/-Image-Authenticity-Detection/README.md

 ## Contributions

 Contributions to this project are welcome!
 Whether it's bug fixes, feature enhancements, or new ideas, feel free to contribute by submitting pull requests.

+## Feedback and Support

+For any issues or suggestions, please contact nithinchode@gmail.com.
+We appreciate your feedback!

+---